ChristopherRC/servercert/docs/BR.md

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate

-The Issuing CA SHALL revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs:
+The Issuing CA SHALL revoke a Subordinate CA Certificate within 168 hours if one or more of the following occurs:

 1. The Subordinate CA requests revocation in writing;
 2. The Subordinate CA notifies the Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization;